Sejal-collection/GitKraken-Voxel-Verse/README.md

 *   **Rebasing** involves physically rearranging timeline blocks.
 *   **Cherry-picking** is a teleportation mechanic.

-This project was built to bridge the gap between "Learning Git" and "Having Fun," winning the **GitKon 2025 Game Jam**.
+This project was built to bridge the gap between "Learning Git" and "Having Fun, under the **GitKon 2025 Game Jam**.

 ---